SamsKod/SamsSite/README.md

 ![Screenshot](assets/images/FormScreenshot.png)

-Here you can add name and email address to join a group training session and information on what level you are and which distances you prefer.
+A form to sign in with username and password.

 ## Features left to implement
 - Change password.
 - Improve Calendar view on how reservations is displayed.
+- Check if a room is already booked
 - Integrate with Slack channel

 # Testing
-Test is done manual on a coupledivices with different screens sizes.
+Test is done manual on browsers Chrome, Safari and Firefox.
+Responsiveness has been tested with browsers development tools.
+It is also tested on iPhone X and iPad Air.
+Users: Sam (Admin), Lisa and Kalle.
+Password: SummerOf69

+* Signed in with admin account Sam in Admin Page to register more test users and add profiles.
+* Tested navigation bar to see that all links worked correct.
+* Sign in as test user Lisa and made i new reservation.
+* As test user Lisa updated reservation with other dates and comments.
+* As test user Lisa deleted reservation.
+* As test user Lisa viewed profile and added a profile image.
+* As test user Lisa viewed others reservations and made sure update or delete button was not available.
+*

+More automated test should be added.

 # Validator Testing

 ### HTML
-No errors were returned when passing through the official W3C validator
+No errors were returned when passing through the official W3C validator.
 ### CSS
-No errors were found when passing through the official (Jigsaw) validator
+No errors were found when passing through the official (Jigsaw) validator.
+Although there are still some css issues to handle because different browsers render css in different ways.
+Chrome works best for this application.
 ### Accessibility
 The Lighthouse test tool show good result in accesibility
 ![Screenshot](assets/images/LighthouseTest_img.png)